-Here are the facts about depression in women: In the U.S., about 15 million people experience depression each year.
-The majority of them are women.
+Here are the facts about depression in women: In the U.S., about 15 million people have depression each year.
+Most of them are women.
 Unfortunately, nearly two-thirds do not get the help they need.

 Depression in women is very common.
 In fact, women are twice as likely to develop clinical depression as men.
-Up to one in four women is likely to have an episode of major depression at some point in life.
+Up to 1 in 4 women are likely to have an episode of major depression at some point in life.

 Symptoms of depression in women include:

 - Persistent sad, anxious, or "empty" mood

 - Loss of interest or pleasure in activities, including sex